 Complete the FAFSA

-of highlights.
-(If you are waiting to file your taxes, do not wait to file the FAFSA.
-Use estimates and return to amend the FAFSA once taxes are filed.)
+- If income taxes are filed, you may be prompted to transfer IRS data to the FAFSA using the IRS Data Retrieval Tool.
+(If you are waiting to file taxes, do not wait to file the FAFSA.
+Use estimates and amend the FAFSA once taxes are filed.)

 Update your scholarship information on Wolverine Access